Step 5. Specify Amazon S3 Bucket

 - From the Data center drop-down list, select an AWS Region where the repository will be located.

-- Choose whether you want to use an existing bucket or to create a new one as the target location for image-level backups of EC2 instances, additional copies of Amazon VPC backups and indexes of EFS file systems:
+- Choose whether you want to use an existing bucket or to create a new one as the target location for image-level backups of EC2 instances and RDS resources, additional copies of Amazon VPC backups and indexes of EFS file systems:

 - To specify an existing bucket, in the Bucket field, enter the name of an Amazon S3 bucket where the repository will be created.